ietf-wg-acme/acme/draft-ietf-acme-acme.md

 certificate chain.
 (See {{?I-D.ietf-acme-star}} for more advanced cases.)
-A server that allows GET requests for certificate resources can still provide them a degree of access control by assigning them capability URLs them capability URLs
+A server that allows GET requests for certificate resources can still provide them a degree of access control by assigning them capability URLs them capability URLs {{?W3C.WD-capability-urls-20140218}}.
-{{?W3C.WD-capability-urls-20140218}}.
+As above, if the server does not allow GET requests for a given resource, it MUST return an error with status code 405 "Method Not Allowed" and type "malformedRequest".

 ## Request URL Integrity